Animals After the Fire

 “Thank you,” the woman says.
 “God bless.”

-A few driveways down, we stop at Brian Varney’s home, where he and his wife Melissa Varney lived before the fire.
+A few driveways down, we stop at Brian Varney’s home, where he and his wife lived before the fire.

 The Varneys had just moved to Vida a little over a month ago with his wife from a seven-acre farm in Cottage Grove.
 It was their dream home, Brian Varney says, until the Holiday Farm Fire burned it down along with their shed on what was once a quaint property by the river.
 All that’s left is the concrete foundation, a chimney, some scraps of burned metal objects and his chickens, who escaped the flames.